hikiko4ern/discord-synthwave/README.md

 If you use [EnhancedDiscord](https://github.com/joe27g/EnhancedDiscord), put the contents of [this file](/dist/loader/EnhancedDiscord.css) after another imports in your CSS Loader's style file.

+> ⚠️ since EnhancedDiscord is no longer supported, the functionality of the theme for it is not guaranteed

 ## Preview

 ![preview](preview.png)